 Flynn refused to let go.
 He’d been sitting there all day and this fish was big enough to feed them for a long while; he would be damned if he had to come back to this rotten river tomorrow.

 Up the stream it dragged him.
-Poor Flynn desperately tried digging his heels in the rocky riverbed and cling to the slippery boulders, but he couldn’t keep his grip!
+The poor loh’li desperately tried digging his heels in the rocky riverbed and cling to the slippery boulders, but he couldn’t keep his grip!

 “Flynn!” the twins shouted in unison, and they darted toward him on all fours.

-With the help of his cousins, Flynn, dazed and confounded, sat up, rubbing his throbbing head and pulling his dark, brown hair away from his eyes.
+With the help of his cousins, Flynn, dazed and confounded, sat up, rubbing his throbbing head.

 “What was that?” asked Finnick.